 To anyone considering CG Spectrum as a learning opportunity don’t assume the course will float you seamlessly into a quality job.
 Work hard to impress your mentor and show them that you mean business.
 Be ready to learn and willing to deal with the frustrations that come with the daily consumption of the new and unknown.

-Special thanks to Chris Swain for being my guru during the course.
-Chris was the guiding force that kept me headed in the right direction with his sage advice.
+Chris Swain was the guiding force that kept me headed in the right direction with his sage advice.
 He was also a calming presence that kept me relaxed during what was often an overwhelming experience.